DirkieDurky/dirc/README.md

 - A bool indicating whether it is in use or free.
 (1 == in use, 0 is free)
 - A size that represents how big the block is.
 - If it's free: a pointer to the next free block.
+- If it's free: a pointer to the previous free block.